 In macOS Catalina (10.15), Apple introduces a new method of SecureToken enablement called Bootstrap Token.
-This is a new MDM-based feature that automatically provides a SecureToken on all mobile accounts and other local accounts created by Addigy.
+This is a new MDM-based feature that can automatically provide a SecureToken on all mobile accounts and other local accounts created by Addigy (upon login).
 Addigy MDM solution supports the Bootstrap Token and can provide SecureToken to a mobile user account.
 This is a seamless process with a small subset of requirements outlined below.
 The Bootstrap Token does not require additional MDM Configurations to be deployed.

 In order to check if the Bootstrap Token was escrowed, check out our article on How to Verify the macOS Bootstrap Token Was Escrowed